Lasso and probabilistic inequalities for multivariate point processes: Simulations for the multivariate Hawkes process

-Our practical procedure strongly relies on the theoretical one with the natural choice $x$ in (\ref{d}) of the form $x=\alpha\log(T)$.
-Three hyperparameters (namely $\alpha$, $\mu$ and $\e$) would need to be tuned if we directly used the proposed Lasso parameters of Theorem \ref{th:oraclewithd} (see also Corollary \ref{etpourH}).
-So, for simplifications, we implement our procedure by replacing the Lasso parameters $d_\p$ given in (\ref{d}) with
+Our practical procedure strongly relies on the theoretical one based on the $d_\p$'s defined in (\ref{d}), with $x$, $\mu$ and $\e$ to be specified.
+First, using Corollary~\ref{etpourH}, we naturally take $x=\alpha\log(T)$.
+Then, three hyperparameters would need to be tuned, namely $\alpha$, $\mu$ and $\e$, if we directly used the Lasso estimate of Theorem~\ref{th:oraclewithd}.
+So, for simplifications, we implement our procedure by replacing the Lasso parameters $d_\p$ with

 where $\gamma$ is a constant to be tuned.
-Besides taking $x=\alpha\log(T)$, our modification consists in neglecting the linear part $\frac{B_\p^2x}{\mu-\phi(\mu)}$ in $\hat{V}^\mu$ and replacing $B_\p$ with $\sup_{t\in[0,T],m}|\psi\m_t(\p)|$.
-Then, note that, up to these modifications, the choice $\gamma=1$ corresponds to the limit case where $\alpha\to 1$, $\e\to 0$ and $\mu\to 0$ in the definition of the $d_\p$'s (see the comments after Theorem \ref{th:oraclewithd}).
-Note also that, under the slight abuse consisting in identifying $B_\p$ with $\sup_{t\in[0,T],m}|\psi\m_t(\p)|$, for every parameter $\mu$, $\e$ and $\alpha$ of Theorem \ref{th:oraclewithd} with $x=\alpha\ln(T)$, one can find two parameters $\gamma$ and $\gamma'$ such that
+Besides taking $x=\alpha\log (T)$, our modification consists in neglecting the linear part $\frac {B_\p^2x}{\mu-\phi(\mu)}$ in $\hat{V}^\mu$ and replacing $B_\p$ with $\sup_{t\in[0,T],m}\llvert \psi^{(m)}_t(\p) \rrvert $.
+Then, note that, up to these modifications, the choice $\gamma=1$ corresponds to the limit case where $\alpha\to1$, $\e\to0$ and $\mu \to0$ in the definition of the $d_\p$'s (see the comments after Theorem~\ref{th:oraclewithd}).
+Note also that, under the slight abuse consisting in identifying $B_\p$ with $\sup_{t\in[0,T],m}\llvert \psi^{(m)}_t(\p ) \rrvert $, for every parameter $\mu$, $\e$ and $\alpha$ of Theorem~\ref {th:oraclewithd} with $x=\alpha\ln(T)$, one can find two parameters $\gamma$ and $\gamma'$ such that

-Therefore, this practical choice is consistent with the theory and tuning hyperparameters reduces to only tuning~$\gamma$.
+Therefore, this practical choice is consistent with the theory and tuning hyperparameters reduces to only tuning $\gamma$.
+Our simulation study will provide sound answers to the question of tuning $\gamma$.

 We compute the Lasso estimate by using the shooting method of \cite{Fu} and the \texttt{R}-package \texttt{Lassoshooting}.
-Note in particular that to do so, we need to invert the matrix $G$.
-In all simulations, this matrix has always been invertible, which is consistent with the fact that $\Omega_c$ happens with large probability.
+In particular, we need to invert the matrix $G$.
+In all simulations, this matrix was invertible, which is consistent with the fact that $\Omega_c$ happens with large probability.
 Note also that the value of $c$, namely the smallest eigenvalue of $G$, can be very small (about $10^{-4}$) whereas the largest eigenvalue is potentially as large as $10^{5}$, both values highly depending on the simulation and on $T$.
 Fortunately, those values are not needed to compute our Lasso estimate.
-Since it is based on {\it Bernstein type inequalities}, our Lasso method is denoted {\bf B} in the sequel.
+Since it is based on \textit{Bernstein type inequalities}, our Lasso method is denoted \textbf{B} in the sequel.